Zeina Soufan: Personal life

-Zeina Soufan was born in Saida, Lebanon.
+Zeina Soufan was born to a Shia family in Saida, Lebanon.
 Her family fled the Lebanese Civil War and moved to Saudi Arabia where Zeina finished her school years before moving back to Lebanon briefly and then to Egypt.
 In February 1993, she graduated with a bachelor's degree in Middle Eastern Studies from the American University in Cairo.

 Career

 Zeina Soufan produced and presented News reports, bulletins and television shows throughout her career.
 She interviewed public figures, leaders and government Officials and produced hard political and business news in addition to feature stories from around the globe.

 She started her career with Lebanese Future Television in 1993 in Beirut before moving to Reuters news agency as a Beirut correspondent in 1995.
 Among her notable assignments were the field coverage of the 1994 Israeli blitz in south Lebanon dubbed "Operation Accountability" and the 1996 "War of Wrath" during which Israeli forces committed he Qana massacre.
 In the year 2000, Zeina was among the first journalists to enter south Lebanon hours after Israel withdrew its forces from the occupation zone.

 Soufan moved back to television in 1998 to join Dubai Business Channel.
 In 2004, she joined Al Arabiya and was among the core team that launched the top pan Arab business show "Al Aswaq Al Arabiya".
 In 2011, she moved to Dubai TV where she still produces and presents the channel's main weekly business show "Money Map".

 Zeina Soufan is a public speaker and moderator at high-profile events, including global forums such as The World Economic Forum and the World Government Summit.
-In 2019, She was chosen to be a jurist in Dubai Smart Government Competition under the patronage of the Crown prince of Dubai Sheikh Hamdan Bin Rashed Al Maktoum.
+In 2019, she was chosen to be a jurist in Dubai Smart Government Competition under the patronage of the Crown prince of Dubai Sheikh Hamdan Bin Rashed Al Maktoum.